bbrodt/uberfire-docs/docs/tutorial/ufTasks.md

 ```
 Pay attention to placeManager.goTo( new DefaultPlaceRequest( "DashboardPerspective" ) ) call.
 This method is a Workbench-centric abstraction over the browser's history mechanism.
 It allows the application to initiate navigation
-to any displayable thing: a WorkbenchPerspective, a  WorkbenchScreen, a WorkbenchPopup, a WorkbenchEditor, a WorkbenchPart within a screen or editor, or the editor associated with a VFS file.
+to any displayable thing: a WorkbenchPerspective, a  WorkbenchScreen, a WorkbenchPopup, a WorkbenchEditor, a WorkbenchPart within a Screen or editor, or the editor associated with a VFS file.

-##Time to see it work!
+###Time to see it work!

 Start the server, refresh the browser, create two projects and click in one of them.
 Create a new folder and add some tasks for it and mark some of them as done.
 Click on Dashboard menu:

 ![dashboard final](dashboardFinal.png)

-##Next
+##What's Next?
-We hope you liked this tutorial.
-If you find any issues or want to contribute to it, feel free to send a pull request for [Uberfire Docs](https://github.com/uberfire/uberfire-docs) and [Uberfire Tutorial](https://github.com/uberfire/uberfire-tutorial) projects.
+While we did cover a lot of ground with this tutorial, we have only begun to scratch the surface of Uberfire.
+In Part 2 we will cover serialization of the model using Uberfire's VFS (Virtual File System) and we will show you how to decouple your model from client-side code using Errai's RPC services.

-Now, let's deploy this app in Tomcat and Wildfly.
+For now, we have a fully functioning web application that we can play with, so let's see how we can deploy it to a Tomcat and Wildfly app server.